ploigos/argocd-tekton-reference/README.md

 4. Fork the [example application](https://github.com/ploigos-reference-apps/pipelines-vote-api) on GitHub.
 5. Configure your fork in  GitHub to start your Pipeline when the Application source code canges.
    * Settings -> Webhooks -> Add Webhook.
-   * `Payload URL` - Enter the Tekton *EventListener* webhook URL for your cluster.
-This is *NOT* the ArgoCD webhook URL.
+   * `Payload URL` - Enter the URL for the "easymode" EventListener Route that Tekton is listening on.
 You can get the correct value with `oc get route -n pipelines-easymode -o wide`.
-The URL should look like https://easymode-pipelines-easymode.[your.cluster.com]/
    * `Content Type` - application/json
    * `SSL verification` - If your OpenShift cluster is using TLS certificates that GitHub does not trust, you will have to select SSL verification -> Disable.
 To avoid this when using github.com, you have to configure OpenShift with TLS certs signed by a well known certificate authority.
 6. Watch the pipeline run!